Construction of the 40m TX loop

 horizontal bar, to prevent "no shaking" and wear to the joints..

-At the right side of the splitstator is 5cm coax screening, forming a 5pF/4kV capacitor.
+At the right side of the splitstator tuning capacitor is a 5pF/4kV compensating capacitor,

-It is connected between the rotor shaft and the opposite side of the splistator.
+It is connected between the rotor shaft and the opposite side of the split stator tuning capacitor.

 IMPORTANT: 12V/5W heating resistors at the PCB are always powered against condensation.